Project Lead Visa Sponsorship Jobs in Massachusetts

 Which visa types are most common for project lead roles in Massachusetts?

-The H-1B is the most common visa for project leads in Massachusetts, particularly in tech, biotech, and finance.
+The H-1B visa is the most common visa for project leads in Massachusetts, particularly in tech, biotech, and finance.
 The role typically qualifies as a specialty occupation requiring a relevant bachelor's degree or higher.
 Some employers in life sciences and defense also sponsor L-1B visas for intracompany transferees with specialized knowledge.
-Canadian and Mexican nationals may qualify for TN status if the role maps to an eligible TN occupation category.
+Canadian and Mexican nationals may qualify for TN visa status if the role maps to an eligible TN occupation category.

 Which cities in Massachusetts have the most project lead sponsorship jobs?